-Mark Holdsworth is a partner in the Executive Compensation and Employee Benefits Department.
+Mark Holdsworth is a partner in the Executive Compensation & Employee Benefits Department.
 Mark focuses on the executive compensation and employee benefits-related aspects of mergers, acquisitions, public offerings, restructurings, spin-offs and other corporate transactions, including equity compensation and golden parachute arrangements.
 Mark’s experience includes representation of private equity funds in the negotiation of executive equity, employment, change-in-control, retention and separation agreements, as well as individual executives and management teams in connection with private equity buyouts.

 - Texas Capital President and CEO C. Keith Cargill in the merger of Texas Capital and Independent Bank.